This article applies to:

 - TETGazeDataSetPropertyOneShot allows for a single value to be sent to the gaze data file at a specified time.

-We do not recommend having both save gaze data methods in an experiment at the same time.
+NOTE: Although you can have both methods of saving gaze data in an experiment, we do not recommend having both save gaze data methods in an experiment at the same time.
 The EET 3.2 save gaze data method has proven to be faster than the older method (1 second for 45 seconds of 1200hz data as opposed to 7 seconds in prior EET versions).
 Having both methods may add unnecessary delays to trials due to the time required to process the gaze data twice and save it twice.